BBArikL/BDBot/README.md

 - Functionalities
   - 'bd!<comic_name>' Information embed on the requested comic.
   - 'bd!help' : Help embed
-  - 'bd!git' command : Redirects to this github page
+  - 'bd!git' command : Redirects to this GitHub page
   - 'bd!invite' command : Generate a link to invite the bot to your server ([or use this link](https://discord.com/api/oauth2/authorize?client_id=807780409362481163&permissions=0&scope=bot))
   - Daily Command: use 'bd!<name_of_comic> add/remove' to add or remove a comic from the daily list for the server.
   - Use 'bd!remove_all' to remove all comics from the daily list for the server.